 Similarly, Tommy started his thank you speech by acknowledging the emotional moment and recognizing his loved ones who were in attendance.
 “Tammy, I feel you,” he said as he attempted to compose himself.
-Tommy explained to students that his failures as a lacrosse player, more than his accomplishments, inspired him to push himself to improve himself as a player when he attended the Academy, and to still push him to improve each and every day.
+Tommy explained to students that his failures as a lacrosse player, more than his accomplishments, inspired him to push himself to improve himself as a player when he attended the Academy, and to still push himself to improve as a person each and every day.

-Several members of the 1997 State Champion boys basketball team reflected on overcoming great obstacles as a team and individually to accomplish the Academy’s first ever state championship title.
+Several members of the 1997 State Champion boys basketball team reflected on overcoming great obstacles individually and as a team to accomplish the Academy’s first-ever state championship title.

-One thing each inductee had in common was their sincere appreciation and love for Sewickley Academy.
-Each inductee expressed gratitude for the life lessons they learned while attending the Academy, and told the students in the audience that they were being given the opportunity to be great and to excel in their academic, personal, and professional lives.
+One thing the inductees had in common was their sincere appreciation and love for Sewickley Academy.
+Each inductee expressed gratitude for the life lessons they learned while attending the Academy, and told students that they were being given the opportunity to be great and to excel in their academic, personal, and professional lives.

-The ceremony wrapped with a knockout competition between the hall of famers and a group of Middle School students.
+The ceremony ended with a knockout competition between the Hall of Famers and a group of Middle School students.